-d) Where this negotiation scheme is not enforced in accordance with a) because there is no local trade union representation, the employer must set new salaries in accordance with the salary agreement.
-No later than the date specified in a), second paragraph, the employer must notify the members of the new salaries it plans to pay.
-Unionen is subsequently entitled to request negotiations no later than the date specified in b).
-The negotiation scheme in b) and c) subsequently applies.
+d) In cases where this negotiation procedure is not implemented according to (a) due to the absence of local union representation, the employer shall determine new salaries in accordance with the wage agreement.
+The employer must, no later than the date specified in (a), second paragraph, notify the members of the new salaries to be applied.
+Unionen has the right to request negotiations within two weeks after all members at the company have been informed of the salaries to be applied.
+Thereafter, the negotiation procedure outlined in (b) and (c) shall apply.